JetBrains/kotlin-web-site/docs/reference/null-safety.md

 ## Nullable types and Non-Null Types

-Kotlin's type system is aimed at eliminating null references from code, also known as the [The Billion Dollar Mistake](http://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions)
+Kotlin's type system is aimed at eliminating the danger of null references from code, also known as the [The Billion Dollar Mistake](http://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).

 One of the most common pitfalls in many programming languages, including Java is that of accessing a member of a null references, resulting in null reference exceptions.
 In Java this would be the equivalent of a `NullPointerException` or NPE for short.